 Information you give us – This is information about you that you give us by filling in forms on lambbrooks.com (our site).
 It includes information you provide when you search for a service, submit an enquiry, use the online livechat facility, use the online payment function, and report a problem with our site.
 The information you provide may include your name, address, e-mail address and phone number, information in relation to why you have contacted us, and financial and credit card information, as applicable.

 Information we collect about you – With regard to each of your visits to our site we will automatically collect the following information:

 As this information is collected automatically, please see the Cookies section below.

-Information we receive from other sources – This is information we receive about you if you use any of the social media channels we use.
+Information we receive from other sources – This is information we receive about you if:-

 Uses made of the information